Hormold/cursor-overlay/README.md

-# Cursor Overlay
+# Cursor & Claude Code Overlay

-Transparent floating overlay that displays active Cursor AI agents in real-time.
+Transparent floating overlay that displays active AI sessions from both Cursor and Claude Code in real-time.
 On top of all other windows.
-It works, but it is not perfect and only tested on macOS, on my local Cursor.
+It works, but it is not perfect and only tested on macOS.
 Contributions are welcome.

 ![Cursor Overlay](./assets/demo.png)